Svelte tutorial: Building an app using Svelte 5

 1. Writable stores

-A writable store is like a file with write access, you can read from it and write to it.
+A writable store is like a file with write access — you can read from it and write to it.
+In Svelte, you declare a writeable store using writeable() from the svelte/store library.
+You can add a writable store now by creating the file ./src/lib/state.svelte.js:

 2. Readable store

-In our project, we can use a store to manage whether VAT should be applied to the price of the products.
+In your project, you can use a store to manage whether tax should be applied to the price of the products.
+Here's how you can use the hasTax store (created above) in ./src/lib/Card.svelte:

-We import the hasVat store and subscribe to it.
-Inside the subscription callback, we update the hasVatValue variable whenever the store's value changes.
-In the HTML, we use this value to conditionally apply the VAT to the price.
+Import the hasTax store and use the $ prefix to automatically subscribe to the store.
+This allows the $hasTax variable to always contain the current value of the store and to be immediately updated whenever the store's value changes.
+In the HTML, we use the $hasTax value to conditionally apply the tax to the price.

 Subscribe for updates